semibroiled/news-topic-aggregator/README.md

 #### Community Focus with Hugging Face

 Hugging Face was selected for its open-source nature and active community, providing access to state-of-the-art NLP models.
 Especially for our case, we use Bart trained on CNN News Articles.

+Despite that, the performance is anything but optimal.
+Often only part of headlines verbatim or misconstrued repeatable inferences are outputted instead.

 Update: Added option to type in other models.